open-ephys/gui-docs/source/Developer-Guide/Common-and-external-libraries.rst

       install(DIRECTORY ${CMAKE_CURRENT_SOURCE_DIR}/libs/macos/bin/ DESTINATION $ENV{HOME}/Library/Application\ Support/open-ephys/shared-api8)
    endif()

-6. Now, when you run CMake and build the plugin / common library, it should be able to find and load the library during compile-time and while installing the plugin, it will automatically install the run-time library at the correct location.
+6. Now, when you run CMake and build the plugin / common library, it should be able to find and load the library during compile-time.
+When installing the plugin, it will automatically install the runtime library at the correct location.